abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 > A named module is the collection of module units with the same module-name

-Oh.
-So there is collection of module units.
+Oh!
+So there is a collection of module units.

-This means, we can split the implementation of our module A into multiple module units.
+This means, we can split the implementation of our module `A` into multiple module units.

 Let's say, the first module unit contains (file `Af.cpp`):